 US retail sales fall 1% amid high inflation, rising rates

-WASHINGTON (AP) — Americans cut their spending at retail stores and restaurants in March for the second straight month, a sign consumers are becoming more cautious after a burst of spending in January.
+WASHINGTON (AP) — Americans cut their spending at retail stores in March for the second straight month, a sign consumers are becoming more cautious after a burst of spending in January.

 Retail sales dropped 1% in March from February, a sharper decline than the 0.2% fall in the previous month.
+Sales jumped 3.1% in January, as unusually warm weather and a big jump in Social Security benefits likely spurred more spending.

-Lower sales of autos, electronics, and at home and garden stores drove the decline.
-The data isn’t adjusted for inflation, which rose only slightly last month.
+Sales fell among most retailers, including at auto dealers, gas stations, electronics stores, and home and garden stores.
+Gas-station sales plunged 5.5% in March, though the data isn’t adjusted for price changes, and gas prices fell last month.

+Excluding car dealers and gas stations, retail sales fell a less-dramatic 0.3%.
+Spending jumped 1.9% at online retailers and ticked up 0.1% at restaurants and bars.

 The decline in sales adds to other recent evidence that the economy is cooling as consumers grapple with higher interest rates and the impact of a year-long bout of elevated inflation.
 Companies are posting fewer open jobs, hiring has slowed even as it remains solid, and layoffs have ticked up.